JulioJu/medicalCentre/README.md

 * See also https://github.com/Microsoft/TypeScript/issues/21444.
 * Why we must have "const mongoose = require('mongoose');" in utils/db-mongoose.init.ts?
+* TODO Maybe delete duplications in tslint.yaml (but actually could see choosen rules)

 # MongoDB
 * See also http://mongodb.github.io/node-mongodb-native/2.2/tutorials/crud/